confluentinc/librdkafka/INTRODUCTION.md

 ##### RD_KAFKA_RESP_ERR_UNKNOWN_PRODUCER_ID

-Returned by broker when the PID+Epoch is unknown, which may occur when the PID's state has expired (due to topic retention, DeleteRercords, or compaction).
+Returned by broker when the PID+Epoch is unknown, which may occur when the PID's state has expired (due to topic retention, DeleteRecords, or compaction).

 The Java producer added quite a bit of error handling for this case,